massdriver-cloud/aws-vpc/README.md

 ## Usage

 Our bundles aren't intended to be used locally, outside of testing.
-Instead, our bundles are designed to be configured, connected, deployed and monitored in the [Massdriver](https://www.massdriver.cloud/) platform.
+Instead, our bundles are designed to be configured, connected, deployed and monitored in the [Massdriver][website] platform.

 ### What are Bundles?

-Bundles are the basic building blocks of infrastructure, applications, and architectures in [Massdriver](https://www.massdriver.cloud/).
+Bundles are the basic building blocks of infrastructure, applications, and architectures in [Massdriver][website].
 Read more [here](https://docs.massdriver.cloud/concepts/bundles).

 ## Security & Compliance